Isaac Acuña

-Isaac Acuña Sánchez (born 18 August 1989) is a professional footballer who plays as a forward for Liga Nacional club Municipal.
+Isaac Acuña Sánchez (born 18 August 1989) is a professional footballer who plays as a forward.
 Born in the United States, he represented the Mexico national under-22 team.

 Career

-Club América
+América

-On April 9, 2010, Acuña made his debut for Club América against Jaguares de Chiapas coming on as a substitute in the 85th minute.
-On July 13, 2011, Acuna scored on a header against Atlas in the Reto II at The Home Depot Center in Carson, Ca from a center made by Oscar Adrian Rojas and the game was eventually won by Club América 2-1.
+On April 9, 2010, Acuña made his debut for América against Jaguares de Chiapas coming on as a substitute in the 85th minute.
+On July 13, 2011, Acuna scored on a header against Atlas in the Reto II at The Home Depot Center in Carson, Ca from a center made by Oscar Adrian Rojas and the game was eventually won by América 2–1.

 Querétaro

 On January 1, 2011, Acuña joined Querétaro on loan.